thooks1203/echodeed/High_School_Pilot_Program_Proposal.md

 ---

-**This pilot program represents a zero-risk, high-reward opportunity to transform student wellness at [Your Son's High School Name].
-Let's work together to create a more kind, connected, and mentally healthy school community.**
+**This pilot program represents a zero-risk, high-reward opportunity to transform student wellness at [Your Son's School Name].
+Starting with middle school and expanding to elementary, we'll create a comprehensive K-8 kindness culture that follows students through their most formative years.**

 ---